pohlan/GrIS1980s_DEM/README.md

 export JULIA_CONDAPKG_BACKEND="Null"
 export JULIA_PYTHONCALL_EXE="/home/.../python"
 ```
+Note: If CondaPkg is starting to set up its own environment (creating a .CondaPkg directory) then the above didn't work, and the compiling of GrIS1980s_DEM will likely fail.

-This works best when running the julia files from the shell directly.
+The above works best when running the Julia files from the shell directly.
 When running the scripts interactively in a text editor, it may be necessary to instead add the following lines within the Julia script **before** loading the package with `using GrIS1980s_DEM`:
 ```
 ENV["JULIA_CONDAPKG_BACKEND"] = "Null"